alexch/codelikethis/public/lessons/learn_to_code/iterators.md

 # Iterators

-An iterator is a special kind of loop that acts on the items in a collection.
+An iterator is a special kind of loop that acts on all the items in a collection.

+# Each

+* each
 * todo